nestorrente/erdiagram-cli/README.md

 ### Generate command

-The execute command generates the output code from an input entity-relationship diagram written using the _ERDiagram_ language.
+The `generate` command generates the output code from an input entity-relationship diagram written using the _ERDiagram_ language.

 Usage: